jjgecon/EconJM_auto_doc_gen/output_docs/montreal/teaching_statement/Gonzalez_TS.typ

 = Teaching Statement

 My goal as an educator is to make economics an accessible and dynamic tool that empowers every student to critically engage with complex social and economic issues.
-At the University of Montreal, where academic excellence and interdisciplinary collaboration are fundamental, my teaching philosophy emphasizes clarity and active learning, aligning with the department’s commitment to fostering research-driven, innovative pedagogy.
+At the University of Montreal, where academic excellence and interdisciplinary collaboration are fundamental, my teaching philosophy is built on two principles: clarity and learning by doing.

-I strive to demystify economic theories by translating formal concepts into intuitive explanations that resonate across diverse student backgrounds.
-This dual-language approach fosters inclusivity and mirrors the department’s values of scientific rigor and social relevance.
-For instance, while teaching elasticity, I blend clear verbal analogies with mathematical formulation to ensure robust understanding, supporting the department’s culture of promoting good research practices.

-Furthermore, I prioritize experiential learning by integrating hands-on workshops that encourage students to apply theories practically, reflecting the university’s emphasis on learning by doing.
-This method not only enhances comprehension but prepares students to contribute meaningfully to ongoing research discussions, including areas resonant with departmental scholars such as social norms and gender economics.
+My first principle is to translate complex economic theories into clear, simple terms.
+Since the formal language of economics can be a barrier, I act as a translator, bridging the gap between technical jargon and students' everyday intuition.
+This means teaching in "two languages": formal and intuitive.
+For example, while tutoring student-athletes at SMU, I explain elasticity as the sensitivity of quantity demanded to price changes.
+I complement this with formulas and graphs to show how economists use these concepts, translating ideas into math for rigorous analysis.
+This approach helps students from all backgrounds grasp core concepts and build a strong foundation.

+Second, research shows that learning occurs through active engagement with the content.
+In my classroom, economic principles are treated as tools to be used, not facts to be memorized.
+When I taught an undergraduate Price Theory course, I dedicated a significant portion of each class to a hands-on workshop.
+During these workshops, students tackled problems individually or in small groups while I circulated through the classroom to offer targeted guidance and ask probing questions.
+At the end of each workshop, I review the exercise with the class, reinforcing concepts in a low-stakes environment where mistakes are learning opportunities.
+The student evaluations, which averaged 4.7/5, consistently showed that students learned more from this format and enjoyed it more than traditional lectures.
+Comments frequently highlighted the supportive environment where students felt comfortable asking questions, my willingness to help, and the time dedicated to in-class examples.

 I am committed to continuous professional growth, including acquiring proficiency in French, to fully engage with the university’s multicultural community and collaborative initiatives.
 By actively participating in departmental research and development, I aim to contribute to its international reputation through high-quality publications and innovative research agendas that address pressing economic challenges.